Top 10 Archers in Magic: The Gathering

 Leonin carries a solid 3/3 stats plus both the cat and archer subtypes, synergizing with white's numerous felines.
 Additionally, when he enters the field, you secretly select an opponent (try writing it on a hidden piece of paper to later prove you weren't lying).

-At any time, you can reveal which opponent you chose, then you exile a creature they own that's currently attacking you.
+At any time, you can reveal which opponent you chose, and then you exile a creature they own that's currently attacking you.
 In 1v1, it'll be pretty obvious which rival you selected, but this is still an excellent removal that deters attacks until your opponent can remove Leonin.